IRMP-org/IRMP/README.md

 # Compile options / macros for this library
 To customize the library to different requirements, there are some compile options / macros available, which must be set **before** including the library e.g. with `#include <irmp.c.h>`.<br/>
 Modify it by setting the value to 1 or 0.
-Or define the macro with the -D compiler option for gobal compile (the latter is not possible with the Arduino IDE, so consider to use [Sloeber](https://eclipse.baeyens.it).<br/>
+Or define the macro with the -D compiler option for global compile (the latter is not possible with the Arduino IDE, so consider using [Sloeber](https://eclipse.baeyens.it).<br/>

 | Macro | Enable value | Description |
 |-|-|-|